moorepants/learn-multibody-dynamics/motion.rst

    fn = sm.trigsimp(fn)
    fn

-Now introduce some generalized speeds.
+Now we introduce some generalized speeds.
+By inspection of the above constraint equations, we can see that defining a generalized speed equal to :math:`\frac{l\dot{q}_3}{2}` can simplify the equations a bit.
+So define these generalized speeds:

 .. math::
+   :label: eq-snakeboard-gen-speeds

    u_i = \dot{q}_i \textrm{ for } i=1,2,4,5 \\
    u_3 = \frac{l\dot{q}_3}{2}

 Now replace all of the time derivatives of the generalized coordinates with the generalized speeds.
-We use :external:py:meth:`~sympy.core.basic.Basic.subs` here because the replacement isn't an exact replacement.
+We use :external:py:meth:`~sympy.core.basic.Basic.subs` here because the replacement isn't an exact replacement (in the sense of :external:py:meth:`~sympy.core.basic.Basic.xreplace`).

 .. jupyter-execute::